jacobwessmark/chamelamp/README.md

 ## Overview

 Chamelamp is a color-matching lamp system that consists of a sender and receiver unit.
 The sender unit features a high-precision TCS34725 color sensor surrounded by two NeoPixel LED rings, allowing it to both detect and reproduce colors from its environment.
-When the sensor detects a color from any object or surface, the LED rings instantly illuminate to match that color, creating a dynamic and interactive lighting experience.
+When the sensor detects a color from any object or surface, the LED rings instantly illuminate to match that color, creating an interactive lighting experience.

 The system uses ESP-NOW wireless communication to enable a receiver unit to mirror the same colors remotely.
-This creates possibilities for synchronized ambient lighting across different locations or rooms.
-The sender unit is battery-powered with 4 AA batteries, making it portable and easy to use anywhere.
+In the future, it will support DMX capabilities; currently, it only shows the color on an LCD display.

 Key applications include:
 - Ambient lighting that adapts to your environment